 Ayala and Alicia at Ayala’s Eugene Saturday Market booth in July 2000.
 Ayala made the dress she wears.
 Quilter and fellow Wheeler Ranch alumna Charlotte Lyons made Alicia’s dress in the 1970’s.

-Ayala and Richard Talpai’s artist paradise in the woods
+Ayala and Richard Talpai’s artist paradise in the woods, back in 2000.

 A felt mermaid created by Ayala